Lore 245: Evasive

 He said that at first he thought it was just an abandoned canoe, so he climbed into his own boats to row out and retrieve it.

-When he got within 15 yards though, Marr claimed that the shape suddenly sped off and vanished from sight, and, I quote, churning up rollers like a steamer.
+When he got within 15 yards, though, Marr claimed that the shape suddenly sped off and vanished from sight, and, I quote, churning up rollers like a steamer.

 He had lived in the area for over 25 years and had never seen anything like it.
+Word spread quickly, as news about such things has a tendency to do.

 And of course, there were theories about what it might be.